 Shortly after retiring, Fernando Alonso and NASCAR legend Jimmie Johnson swapped rides as part of a special one-off event.
 The double World Champion drove Johnson's Chevrolet Camaro by Hendrick Motorsports while Johnson took to the wheel of Alonso's 2018 McLaren F1 car.

-However, Alonso’s ‘retirement’ from Formula 1 didn’t last very long.
-In July 2020, Alonso announced his return to the pinnacle of motorsport with Renault in 2021.
-Coming full circle, Alonso is set to rejoin the French team, having completed 2 previous stints with the Enstone outfit.
+However, Alonso's 'retirement' from Formula 1 didn't last very long.
+In July 2020, Alonso announced his return to the pinnacle of motorsport with Renault turned Alpine in 2021.
+Coming full circle, Alonso rejoined the French team, having completed 2 previous stints with the Enstone outfit.